 There are also more mischievous motivations.
 If you’re anything like my dad, seeing the uneasy look on people’s faces when they’re told the thing on their plate is something they’ve never eaten—and probably never thought they’d eat—is your version of winning a James Beard Award.

-Now, we’ve already given you a crash course on grilling romaine lettuce as well as fruit, veggies, pizza, and dessert, but what about some unexpected meats (and a few plant-based proteins) to drop over the charcoal this summer.
-Here are a few ideas guaranteed to generate “oohs” and “aahs” and perhaps even the occasional “umm” at your next summer BBQ.
+Now, we’ve already given you a crash course on grilling romaine lettuce as well as fruit, veggies, pizza, and dessert, but what about some unexpected meats (and a few plant-based proteins) to drop over the charcoal this Labor Day.
+Here are a few ideas guaranteed to generate “oohs” and “aahs” and perhaps even the occasional “umm” at your next safe summer BBQ.

 Down on the bayou and in swampy Gulf states, if there ain’t alligator at the barbecue, it ain’t no barbecue.
 Alligator has a fairly mild taste, often compared to chicken, but this flavor-packed sausage is smoked and mixed with ground pork and Cajun spices to give it some punch.Buy Now